pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 Let’s say that triaging an error is a 5-minute process that might involve any of the following:

-- Checking the issue tracker for a pre-existing ticket to add context to, a +1, etc.
+- Checking the issue tracker for a pre-existing ticket to add additional context, a +1, etc.
 - Reaching out to a teammate who just shipped some buggy code so they can get a fix out
 - Filing a well-documented bug
-- Starting a slack thread with the team to organize a plan to address a known issue that seems to be creeping up
+- Starting a slack thread with the team to raise a known issue that seems to be cropping up more regularly
 - Just opening a PR if it’s a simple fix

 Rember we only have 250 hours or 15,000 minutes per year to triage with a single on-call engineer.
 At five minutes a pop we can triage ~3000 errors per year until things start dropping on the floor.

 Now imagine you work on a new product and you just launched your MVP.
 It is early days, but there is some traction and you’re seeing API traffic at a rate of 1,000,000 requests per year.
 Your annual budget for triaging as we previously determined is 3000 errors, which yields a maximum permissible error rate of 0.3%, or a 99.7% success rate.

 Over the next six months, the team iterates, listens to customers, and delivers a ton of value.
 As a result, traffic levels grow to a rate of 10,000,000 requests per year.
 But still, our team hasn’t grown much and we still have just one engineer on call at any given point in time meaning our error triage capacity remains fixed at 3000 errors per year.
-In order to keep up with triaging the error stream at the increased levels of traffic, the team must improve the error rate to 0.03%.
+In order to keep up with triaging the error stream at the increased levels of traffic, the team must improve the error rate from 0.3% to 0.03%.
 And hopefully, this team continues to be successful, increasing API traffic superlinearly in years to come.

 If you want to be able to read every error message, then the error rate has to come down as API traffic increases.